 In private casinos, there is not always the possibility to block themselves.
 In this case, the player can be granted a ban on the building, but the operators are not obligated to do adhere to such a ban.
 The operators may, at their own judgment, pronounce house bans but don’t have to comply with the wish of the players.

 Possibilities of self-blocking in casinos, gambling houses, and online casinos:

 |Setting up a self-blocking system is possible.
 If a player is admitted to a casino despite a valid block, he is to be compensated for any losses.||It is not possible to set up a guaranteed self-blocking requirement in all German local states.||In the case of legal games in Germany, self-blocking is possible and obligatory for the provider.|

 Gambling providers have a high responsibility towards their customers.
 Addiction should be seen as a serious problem that can lead to big problems.
 Nevertheless, addicts are welcome customers for some operators.

-Even though only a small percentage of all players show a strong addictive behavior, it is exactly these players who generate a particularly high turnover and are thus particularly important customers for the operators of gambling halls and (online) casinos.
+Even though only a small percentage of all players show a strong addictive behaviour, it is exactly these players who generate a particularly high turnover and are thus particularly important customers for the operators of gambling halls and (online) casinos.

 From this perspective, the refusal of a house ban by a gambling room operator (as described above) can be understood – even if one might disapprove of such practices.
-However, because of state requirements for the protection of the players, every gambling provider must point out the dangers associated with betting and fulfill the requirements for the protection of the customer.
+However, because of state requirements for the protection of the players, every gambling provider must point out the dangers associated with betting and fulfil the requirements for the protection of the customer.